jlm-world/devops1.2-inventoryapi/README.md

 # Project 2 — Inventory API

-A containerized Flask REST API for managing inventory, backed by PostgreSQL.
+A containerized REST API for inventory management, built with Flask and PostgreSQL, running inside Docker containers.

+---

+## Overview

+This project demonstrates containerization of a full-stack application using Docker and Docker Compose.
+It includes a Flask API with full CRUD operations, a PostgreSQL database, persistent storage, and environment-based configuration.

 ---